 In this instance of journaling, you'll still do stream-of-consciousness writing, like Morning Pages, but you use the prompts to seed your mind.
 It helps bring to the surface parts of yourself that you are generally blind to, which aids immensely in self-discovery.

-I classified the journal prompts into three categories:
+I classified the journal prompts into two categories:

 - Journal prompts for self-discovery & clarity.